DiVa-360: The Dynamic Visual Dataset for Immersive Neural Fields: ( )

-\parahead{\brics Software} While our hardware allows the capture of large-scale rich multimodal data, controlling the sensors and LEDs, synchronizing and managing data, and camera calibration requires specialized software which we have developed.
-For camera and microphone synchronization, we adopt network-based synchronization~\cite{ansari2019wireless} with an accuracy of 2--3ms.
-For camera calibration, during each capture session, we affix transparent curtains with ArUco markers to the walls.
+\parahead{\brics Software} While our hardware allows the capture of large-scale rich multi-view data, controlling and calibrating the cameras, and synchronizing and managing data requires specialized software.
+For camera and microphone synchronization, we adopt network-based synchronization~\cite{ansari2019wireless} with an accuracy of 2--3~ms. For camera calibration, before each capture session, we affix transparent curtains with ArUco markers to the wall and capture one calibration frame.
+We then remove the markers from the walls when capturing actual scenes.
 Using COLMAP~\cite{schoenberger2016sfm,schoenberger2016mvs}, we generate camera poses for the 53 cameras.
-The camera poses are further refined using Instant-NGP's~\cite{mueller2022instant} dense photometric loss for improved reconstruction quality.
+The camera poses are further refined using I-NGP's~\cite{mueller2022instant} dense photometric loss for improved reconstruction quality.
 Finally, we also built software for efficiently transferring terabytes of data from the control workstation to cloud storage.

-We will release all of our software for community use.
+The \shortname dynamic dataset contains synchronized long-duration videos of both moving objects and intricate hand interactions.
+Our goal is to make this dataset useful for learning long-duration dynamic neural fields of appearance - existing methods~\cite{dynerf,wang2023mixed,hexplane,kplanes_2023,attal2023hyperreel,li2022streaming,nerfplayer, wu20234dgaussians, luiten2023dynamic} have been limited to only short durations, usually around 10 seconds.
+Instead of just using 10~s clips of the sequences, we fully benchmark all sequences in our dynamic dataset that contains 21 object sequences categorized by different motion types, 25 hand-object interaction sequences including human daily activity, and 8 long-duration sequences with rich information.
+In total, \shortname dynamic dataset contains \textbf{17.4~M} image frames of 53 dynamic scenes over ~\textbf{2738} seconds.
+In addition, our data also contains masks for foreground-background segmentation.
+Although not the focus of this work, we optionally provide synchronized audio and text descriptions for all sequences.
+To our knowledge, this is the largest-scale dynamic dataset with a focus on table-scale interactions.